Dylan-vrl/com304-go2/go2/go2_wifi_ws/README.md

 It is assumed you have both [`rust`](https://www.rust-lang.org/tools/install) and [`ros2`](https://docs.ros.org/en/humble/Installation.html) installed.

-Our code may become invalid due to changes in the SDK we use.
+**Warning:** Our code may become invalid due to changes in the SDK we use.
 For example, if they change some topics name, you will have to adapt the code accordingly.

 ## Quick start